ahsia3/Java-Based-Game/README.md

 A java-implemented game where the objective is to dodge blocks and survive while having the option to upgrade your player.

 ***Windows* only**

+## Got OLD versions?
+ - ONLY download the *WASDodge.jar* file to get new patch and replace the previous jar file

 ## Installation

  - Download res folder and WASDodge.jar file